joeldevlearning/whois-prototype/docs/api-overview.md

 Exactly phrased queries may want to disable auto wildcards.

+####boolean `raw`
+> `hint=1`, enabled

+> `hint=0`, disabled, **default**

+Toggles the raw-results feature.
+When enabled, the Transformer leaves Whois-RWS JSON unformatted.
+The client still receives a single JSON body with an API wrapper, but the nested contents are raw Whois-RWS JSON.

+Raw-results allows a client that understands Whois-RWS JSON to consume it normally (once the outer wrapper is removed).

 ##Implementation

 ###Component Overview
 The client makes a GET request to api.php, which creates a Query object.
 This object holds the query state.
 The query is passed down a pipeline of actions.
 Each action operates on the query's internal fields (mostly public arrays with no getters/setters).